joostdecock/site/index.md

 [PHP Slim framework](http://slimframework.com/).

 There's a lot it doesn't do yet, but things are starting to take shape.
-If nothing else, you can generate and download pattern drafts.

-When you sign up with an email address that is tied to a makemypattern.com user, your data will automatically be migrated, which is nice.

 ## How did we get here?